-MACRS Recovery Period To Use

-Type of Property General Depreciation System Alternative Depreciation System

-Computers and their peripheral equipment Office machinery, such as: Typewriters Calculators 5 years 5 years

-Copiers 5 years 6 years

-Automobiles 5 years 5 years

-Light trucks 5 years 5 years

-Refrigerators 5 years 9 years

-Carpets 5 years 9 years

-Furniture used in rental property 5 years 9 years

-Files that n 10 years

-any other class • • 7 years 12 years

-Roads 15 years 20 years

-Shrubbery 15 years 20 years

-Fences 15 years 20 years

-Residential rental property (buildings or structures and structural components such as furnace ės,

-Fences ės, 15 years 27.5 years 20 years 40 years
+MACRS Recovery Period Type of Property General Depreciation System Alternative Depreciation System Computers and their peripheral equipment 5 years 5 years Office machinery, such as: Typewriters Calculators Copiers 5 years 6 years Automobiles 5 years 5 years Light trucks 5 years 5 years Appliances, such as: Stoves Refrigerators 5 years 9 years Carpets 5 years 9 years Furniture used in rental property 5 years 9 years Office furniture and equipment, such as: Desks Files 7 years 10 years Any property that does not have a class life and that has not been designated by law as being in any other class 7 years 12 years Roads 15 years 20 years Shrubbery 15 years 20 years Fences 15 years 20 years Residential rental property (buildings or structures) and structural components such as furnaces, waterpipes, venting, etc 27.5 years 40 years Additions and improvements, such as a new roof .
+The same recovery period as that of the property to which the addition or improvement is made, determined as if the property were placed in service at the same time as the addition or improvement.